 The beef tongue is slow cooked, cooled, peeled and cubed then cooked chicken a la king style.
 Pie crust is laid over it and baked.
 Beef tongue a la king pot pie is Christmas perfect.

 Yes, there is a pastel de lengua recipe in the archive.
+Well, was.
 And although we loved that recipe for years, well… you know, cooks get better over the years and I strongly feel that the old recipe pales in comparison.
 Cooking beef tongue like chicken a la king is really one of the best things I have ever done with this beloved organ meat.

 This is a single crust pie.
 But only because we had excess pie crust in the fridge that was just enough to make a circle to cover the pie dish.
 If we had more, I’d have baked this into a double crust pot pie.